al-shaimon/zkart-frontend/README.md

-# ZKart - E-Commerce Platform
+# ZKart - Your Ultimate Shopping Destination

 A comprehensive e-commerce platform built with Next.js and TypeScript, offering seamless shopping experiences for customers, vendors, and administrators.